iThink32/GenericThreadSafePropertyWrapper/README.md

 #### Why barrier on ConcurrentQueue and not on Global queue?
 - barriers do not work on global concurrent queues , it words only on custom concurrent queues

+#### Best Part?
+It is generic , can be used over any type and is even backward compatible all the way even upto iOS 11 , give it a spin :)

 #### Usage:

 Consider the following model without threadsafety